Mikhail Vrubel: Moving to Moscow

-In 1889, Mikhail Vrubel had to urgently travel to Kazan where his father got seriously ill; later he recovered, but due to illness, still had to resign and then settle down in Kiev.
+In 1889, Mikhail Vrubel had to urgently travel to Kazan where his father was seriously ill; later he recovered, but due to illness, still had to resign and then settle down in Kiev.
 In September, Mikhail went to Moscow to visit some acquaintances and, as a result, decided to stay there for the next 15 years.

 Vrubel's moving to Moscow was accidental, like many other things that happened in his life.
 Most likely, he travelled there because he fell in love with a circus horsewoman which he met thanks to Yasinsky's brother who performed under the pseudonym "Alexander Zemgano".
 As a result, Vrubel settled at the Korovin's studio on the Dolgorukovskaya street.
 Vrubel, Korovin and Serov even had an idea to share a studio but, however, it did not translate into reality due to deteriorating relations with Serov.
 Later, Korovin introduced Vrubel to the famous patron of the arts Savva Mamontov.
 In December, Vrubel moved to the Mamontov's house on the Sadovaya-Spasskaya street (outbuilding of the town estate of Savva Mamontov).
 According to Domiteeva, he was invited "not without attention to his skills as a governess".
 However, relationship between Vrubel and the Mamontov family did not work out – patron's wife could not stand Vrubel and openly called him "a blasphemer and a drunkard".
 Soon painter moved to a rental apartment.